pagsmile/pagsmile.github.io/en/api/DriectCreditdo.md

 ```
      {
-             'merchant_no' => '102320170519', // ​​need to be changed to the merchant's own information according to the actual situation
+             'merchant_no' => '102320170519', // ​​Needs to be changed to the merchant's own information according to the actual situation
-             'app_id' => '2017051914172236111', // ​​need to be changed to the merchant's own information according to the actual situation
+             'app_id' => '2017051914172236111', // ​​Needs to be changed to the merchant's own information according to the actual situation
              'sign_type' => 'md5',
              'payment' => [
                  'out_order_no' => 'test-003268', //Requires to change to the merchant's own information according to the actual situation
-                 'order_amount' => 2000, // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'order_amount' => 2000, // ​​Needs to be replaced according to the actual situation of the merchant's own information
-                 'currency' => 'BRL', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'currency' => 'BRL', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'subject' => 'test-subject', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'subject' => 'test-subject', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'content' => 'test-content', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'content' => 'test-content', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'paymentMethodId' => 'visa', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'paymentMethodId' => 'visa', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'installments' => 3, // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'installments' => 3, // ​​Needs to be replaced according to the actual situation of the merchant's own information
-                 'token' => '65800b24cb695abc9e1fca12a65d7106', // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'token' => '65800b24cb695abc9e1fca12a65d7106', // ​​Needs to be replaced according to the actual situation of the merchant's own information
-                 'notify_url' => 'https://www.pagsmile.com', // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'notify_url' => 'https://www.pagsmile.com', // ​​Needs to be replaced according to the actual situation of the merchant's own information
              ],
              'customer' => [
-                 'username' => 'APRO', // need to be replaced with the merchant's own information according to the actual situation
+                 'username' => 'APRO', // Needs to be replaced with the merchant's own information according to the actual situation
-                 'buyer_ip' => '127.0.0.1',  / ​​need to be replaced according to the actual situation of the merchant's own information
+                 'buyer_ip' => '127.0.0.1',  / ​​Needs to be replaced according to the actual situation of the merchant's own information
-                 'browser' => 'safari', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'browser' => 'safari', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'email' => 'kongdexin@xcloudgame.com', // ​​need to be replaced with the merchant's own information according to the actual situation
+                 'email' => 'kongdexin@xcloudgame.com', // ​​Needs to be replaced with the merchant's own information according to the actual situation
-                 'cpf_no' => '50284414727', // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'cpf_no' => '50284414727', // ​​Needs to be replaced according to the actual situation of the merchant's own information
-                 'out_uid' => 'out_uid', // need to be replaced with the merchant's own information according to the actual situation
+                 'out_uid' => 'out_uid', // Needs to be replaced with the merchant's own information according to the actual situation
-                 'phone' => '11941523675', // ​​need to be replaced according to the actual situation of the merchant's own information
+                 'phone' => '11941523675', // ​​Needs to be replaced according to the actual situation of the merchant's own information
              ],
              'sign' => '67073edadf3c554d0bf17555b0cd9e62' //Need to be changed to the merchant's own information according to the actual situation
      }